Skip to content

 #Tips for Pico Park’s Hardest Co-op Levels

-When we tried Level 11 (Hand Gimmick) for the first time on the Pixel 7, our group failed it 8 times before clearing it.
+Level 11 (Hand Gimmick) is a common first wall, and most groups fail it several times before it clicks.
 The hardest levels in Pico Park share three traits: they need precise role assignment, real-time voice or text chat, and one player who watches the whole screen instead of just their own cube.

 Three Pico Park cube roles for hard co-op levels.

 1. Assign roles before you start.
 Decide who is the “shooter,” who is the “stack base,” and who is the “key carrier” while still in the lobby.
 Pico Park’s cubes are interchangeable, but the levels are not, and they reward consistent positioning.
-We saw level completion drop from 8 attempts to 2 attempts after locking roles in the lobby on Level 11.
+Locking roles in the lobby can cut a tough level like 11 from many attempts down to just a couple.

 2. Use voice chat outside the game.
 Pico Park has no built-in voice.
-We ran Discord on a second device, and call quality stayed clean even on cellular.
+Running Discord on a second device keeps call quality clean even on cellular.

 3. Watch the whole screen, not your own cube.
 The game’s camera frames all players, so the player in the back has the best overview.
 That player should call out hazards.

-Samsung recommends keeping the 5 GHz Wi-Fi band enabled on Galaxy phones for online multiplayer, and in our testing we found that this dropped Pico Park mid-level disconnects from 3 in 10 levels down to under 1 in 10.
+Samsung recommends keeping the 5 GHz Wi-Fi band enabled on Galaxy phones for online multiplayer, which cuts down on the mid-level disconnects that plague Pico Park rooms on congested 2.4 GHz networks.

 #Games Similar to Pico Park

-If you’ve cleared Pico Park Mobile and want more cube-stacking, key-chasing chaos, four titles came up repeatedly in our testing rotation.
+If you’ve cleared Pico Park Mobile and want more cube-stacking, key-chasing chaos, four titles stand out as the closest co-op matches.

 Grid of co-op games similar to Pico Park.